 Water security, public health protection and environmental sustainability are together the utmost humanitarian challenge of the 21st century.
 At present, effective water treatment and reuse, and environmental depollution are a must to tackle the global crisis and restore the ecological balance due to the hazardous nature of current industrialization practices.
 My research group actively develops and studies novel mixed and rare earth Transition Metal Oxides (TMOs) for use in photocatalysis as well as advanced analytical and applied separations.
-The primary research targets are the preparation and processing of transition and rare earth metal oxides for sol-gel and hydrothermal syntheses, their spin-coating and electrospinning together with their use in heterogeneous catalysis, photocatalysis and analytical and applied separations.
+Our primary research targets are the preparation of transition and rare earth metal oxides by sol-gel and hydrothermal syntheses, their processing by spin-coating or electrospinning together with their use in heterogeneous catalysis, photocatalysis and separations.